kermitt2/grobid/doc/Grobid-service.md

 org.grobid.max.connections=10
 ```

 The threads in GROBID service are managed as a pool.
 When processing a document, the service will request a thread from this pool, and release it to the pool after completion of the request.
-If all the thread present in the pool are used, it is possible to set the maximum amount of time (in seconds) the request for a thread will wait before considering that no thread will be available and return a http code `503` to the client:
+If all the threads present in the pool are used, it is possible to set the maximum amount of time (in seconds) the request for a thread will wait before considering that no thread will be available and return a http code `503` to the client:

 ```